RBK5HIRProject/projectSetUp/README.md

 # RBK Review

-React Native smartphone app to supplement RBK instructional materials
+React Native mobile app that supplements RBK instructional materials

 ## Main Objectives

 Provide students with study resources (previous checkpoints, pre-course, additional reading resources)
 Use the app as a central information hub for Student Handbook, surveys, calendar, townhall, etc.
-Assign struggling students extra practice
-Tech Mentor utilize the app to assign additional instruction
+Staffs can utilize the app to assign additional instruction

 ## Timeline